 Stage of Support School Support (Monitoring Children) SEND Support (Specialist Support) Support Plan Education, Health and Care Plan Nature of Support Quality First Teaching/additi onal support using school's resources This may be advisory or direct input with the pupil It may or may not require some level of funding from the school Additional support to access the curriculum due to significant and sustained educational needs.
 The school may apply for High Needs Funding, enabling the school to more effectively support the child.
 This plan considers a number of needs which include a combination of education, health and welfare/social issues.
 Additional funding will be available to meet the child's needs.
 Criteria for placement Working below age expectation Making below expected progress Some children will go straight to this stage if they have a specific need requiring specialist advice e.g. children requiring input from Speech and Language Team or Autism Outreach.
 Other children will progress to this stage if they are making insufficient progress at the previous stage Insufficient progress is being made and standards are significantly below expectation.
 Child meets the criteria specified by the LA Where a child has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education, Health and Care Plan Moving on Child will remain at this stage if making progress but still below standard Child will remain at this stage whilst there is a need for external support Child will remain at this stage whilst significant modifications/support are essential to access the curriculum.
 Annual review Child will remain at this stage whilst need remains subject to annual review.
-Criteria for exiting Child is making expected progress and attaining at the expected, or just When the child no longer needs specialist support they may be removed from If progress is such that significant modifications and support are no longer required to At the end of each key stage, the child will be reviewed and a decision made whether a plan for the
+Criteria for exiting Child is making expected progress and attaining at the expected, or just below the expected standard for their age When the child no longer needs specialist support they may be removed from SEND support or move back to 'In school Support' progress is as good If progress is such that significant modifications and support are no longer required to enable access to the curriculum.
+At the end of each key stage, the child will be reviewed and a decision made whether a plan for the next phase of education is required.